*For the PDF version of the Safety Guide click here.

 Please check http://philadelphiamarathon.com for the most current race course, road closures, bus detours, parking limits, and the most current information.

 ANNUAL BROAD STREET RUN

-The annual Broad Street Run has been held in Philadelphia in May since 1980.
+The annual Broad Street Run has been held in Philadelphia every first Sunday in May since 1980.
 Annually, 40,600 participants take part in the largest ten-mile road race in the United States.
 In comparison, the Boston Marathon attracts an annual average of 20,000 participants.
 New York City Marathon, the largest marathon in the world, attracts an annual average of 47,000 participants.